Salkantay Trek to Machu Picchu

 After your time at Machu Picchu, you will walk back to Aguas Calientes.
 This is a great opportunity to take a leisurely stroll around the town and enjoy lunch at one of its local restaurants (lunch not included).

-In the afternoon, you will board the 14:55 train from Aguas Calientes to Ollantaytambo, a scenic 1.5-hour journey along the Vilcanota River.
+In the afternoon, you will board the touristic train from Aguas Calientes to Ollantaytambo, a scenic 1.5-hour journey along the Vilcanota River.
 This route is renowned as one of the most beautiful train rides you can experience.

 Once you arrive in Ollantaytambo, a shuttle will be waiting to take you back to the center of Cusco.